Behind the Scenes: Maximizing Male Fertility

 You may not choose to become a father at aged 77, but from a strictly biological perspective, it is within the realm of possibility.
 Most men produce sperm for their entire lives.

-The male reproductive system is relatively simple; as a result, it generally functions quite efficiently.
-Sperm are produced in the testicles and stored within the scrotum in a "sack" called the epididymis.
+The male reproductive system is relatively simple.
+As a result, it generally functions quite efficiently.
+Sperm are produced in the testicles and stored in tubes called the epididymis.
 During erection, but before ejaculation occurs, the sperm travel from the epididymis to the vas deferens.
-The vas deferens is the tube that is severed in a vasectomy .
-The sperm is then propelled to the urethra where they mix with other fluids to form semen, which is ejaculated through the tip of the penis.
+During ejaculation, the sperm mixes with other fluids to form semen.
+Semen is pushed through the urethra and out of the body.

 What Can Stand in the Way of Fertility?

 Certain medical conditions can interfere with the proper functioning of the reproductive process.
 They include:

 varicocele, or varicose veins in the scrotum, can sometimes affect sperm production.
 Removing the veins may boost fertility, though the evidence favoring surgery remains incomplete.